circonus-labs/circonus-api-cli/README.md

   -oid string
         Circonus object ID.
 Value of _cid in the API object without the "/<object_type>/" prefix.
 This flag is used with "update" and "delete" calls

+  -version
+        Prints current version of circli

   -where string
-        JSON string used for querying where clause
+        JSON string used for querying (where clause)
 ```

 ## Circonus CLI (circli) user manual